alsmola/graphgrc/docs/custom/end-01.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC6.6](../frameworks/soc2/cc66.md) - MDM enforces security policies restricting device configuration and ensuring compliance
+- [CC6.6](../frameworks/soc2/cc66.md) ^[MDM enforces security policies restricting device configuration and ensuring compliance]
-- [CC6.7](../frameworks/soc2/cc67.md) - MDM remote wipe restricts removal of information on lost/stolen devices
+- [CC6.7](../frameworks/soc2/cc67.md) ^[MDM remote wipe restricts removal of information on lost/stolen devices]
-- [CC7.2](../frameworks/soc2/cc72.md) - MDM monitoring detects non-compliant devices that could indicate security issues
+- [CC7.2](../frameworks/soc2/cc72.md) ^[MDM monitoring detects non-compliant devices that could indicate security issues]

 ### GDPR
-- [Article 32](../frameworks/gdpr/art32.md) - MDM enforcement of encryption, screen locks, and updates are technical measures ensuring security of processing
+- [Article 32](../frameworks/gdpr/art32.md) ^[MDM enforcement of encryption, screen locks, and updates are technical measures ensuring security of processing]

 ---